ungtb10d/kali-vm/README.md

 Solution: bump the value of `--scratchsize`.
 You can pass arguments to debos after the special character `--`, so if you need for example 50G, you can do `./build.sh [...] -- --scratchsize=50G`.

-### Get a shell in the VM when the build fails

-When debugging build failures, it's convenient to be dropped in a shell within the VM where the build takes place.
-This is possible by giving the option `--debug-shell` to debos: `./build.sh [...] -- --debug-shell`.

 [debos]: https://github.com/go-debos/debos
 [fakemachine]: https://github.com/go-debos/fakemachine